neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

 ## SparseML CLI
 *This section should explain the functionality of the most important parameters of the CLI.
 The goal is not to teach the user about every argument, but to make it easy for them to tweak the crucial ones.*

-The SparseML installation provides a CLI for sparsifying your models for a specific task; appending the `--help` argument will provide a full list of options for training in SparseML:
+The SparseML installation provides a CLI for sparsifying your models for a specific task; appending the `--help` argument displays a full list of options for training in SparseML:
 ```bash
 sparseml.transformers.question_answering --help
 ```